FeijiangHan/Feijianghan.github.io/_pages/about.md

 I'm fortunate to be advised by [Prof. Chris Callison-Burch](https://www.linkedin.com/in/chris-callison-burch/), [Prof. Lyle Ungar](http://linkedin.com/in/lyle-ungar-b061474/), and [Delip Rao](https://www.linkedin.com/in/deliprao/) at the University of Pennsylvania.
 I also collaborate with [Xiaodong Yu](https://www.xiaodongyu.me/) from AMD GenAI and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.

+My journey has been hands-on and interdisciplinary: I started with backend engineering (C++ 2021), then moved into high-performance computing (HPC 2022-2023) and systems optimization, and then shifted toward frontend development and HCI/visualization research (2023).
+In my senior year (2024), I fell in love with NLP, and throughout my master's program (2025), I have been working full-time on LLMs.
+Most of the NLP work listed below was completed in this and the previous year.

 My research centers on advancing Large Language Models (LLMs) and Multimodal LLMs through approaches that are ***E**ffective*, ***E**fficient*, and ***E**xplainable*.
 I currently focus on:

 - **Unlocking LLMs' Internal Mechanisms**: Designing training-free & inference-time optimization methods grounded in attention patterns, activations, representations, token logits, and prompting mechanisms.
 I'm particularly interested in making models more interpretable while improving their performance (Where + What + How + Why)